ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/autoscaling_group_servers.md

 page_title: "IonosCloud : ionoscloud_autoscaling_group_servers"
 sidebar_current: "docs-ionoscloud_autoscaling_group_servers"
 description: |-
   Get information on servers generated as part of the autoscaling group.
 ---

-# ionoscloud\_pg_backups
+# ionoscloud\_autoscaling_group_servers

 The autoscaling group servers data source can be used to search for and return existing servers that are part of a specific autoscaling group.